patrick-5546/notes/docs/internship_prep/interview_prep.md

 ### Prepare for questions about resume experiences

 For each technical experience on your resume, ensure that the source code is easily accessible with documentation and diagrams.
-For example, push it to a GitHub repository (make it private if required).
+For example, push it to a GitHub repository (making it private if required).
 This is helpful when explaining technical details during an interview

 Next, prepare for common interview questions related to your experiences: